fitosegrera/ouijaBoard/README.md

 ###Method 2 (The HARDCORE way)

-  ##2.1 Download Raspbian (TALK ABOUT THE STEPS FOR THIS)
+2.1 Download Raspbian (TALK ABOUT THE STEPS FOR THIS)

-  ##2.2 Install Pocketsphinx
+2.2 Install Pocketsphinx
 Pocketsphinx is a opensource project for speech recognition.
-For mor information please see http://cmusphinx.sourceforge.net/wiki/download/
+For mor information please see: http://cmusphinx.sourceforge.net/wiki/download/

     #Installation Instructions: